-Currently no ENO industrial customer is bypassing the Zeta, Ida or Laura storm cost rates.
+Currently no ENO industrial customer is bypassing the Storm Recovery Charges.
 The Council established limited circumstances where an exception to the non-bypassability provision of the Financing Order could be found.
-Section III.C. of the Financing Order describes the requirements that customers must meet in order to be eligible to bypass the storm restoration charges.
+Section III.C. of the Financing Order describes the requirements that customers must meet in order to be eligible to bypass the Storm Recovery Charges.

-- 3. Verify the accuracy of SSCRII collections. - a.
-We examined the actual SSCRII collections received for January, February and March 2023.
-The actual SSCRII collections received were verified with the monthly servicer's certificates b.
-Since actual SSCRII collections and remittances are only available through the month of March, April 2023 collections must be estimated in order to calculate the May 1 SSCRII rate.
-It reflects a forecast of uncollectibles as well as a lag in collection of billed system restoration charges.
+- 3. Verify the accuracy of SSCRII collections received and remittances made. - a.
+We examined the actual SSCRII collections received and remittances made during the period of January, 2023 through March, 2024.
+The actual SSCRII collections received were verified with the monthly servicer's certificate.

+b.
+Since actual SSCRII collections and remittances are only available through the month of March, April 2024 collections must be estimated in order to calculate the May 1 SSCRII rate.
+It reflects a forecast of uncollectibles as well as a lag in collection of billed Storm Recovery Charges.